-† The on-line Data Use Agreement training session and the Data Use Agreement are available on the HCUP User Support (HCUP-US) Web site at http://www.hcup-us.ahrq.gov. ‡ Specific provisions are detailed in the Data Use Agreement for Nationwide Databases.
+^a The online Data Use Agreement training session and the Data Use Agreement are available on the HCUP-US Web site at www.hcup-us.ahrq.gov.

+^b Specific provisions are detailed in the Data Use Agreement for Nationwide Databases.